Tasarinan/editor-framework/docs/manual/define-your-app.md

 ## Class Method: run()

-Invoked after all packages loaded.
+Invoked after finish loading all packages.
 Basically you should open your main window in this function.

 ## Define ipc messages in your App

 You can define ipc messages in your app script.
 Just add a function that use `app:` as prefix, the editor-framework will detect and load it before your app run.

 Example: